tchamna/word-processing-analyzer/README.md

 ## Features

-- Detects paragraphs with colored text (e.g., red, green, as specified by the user)
+- Detects paragraphs with any colored text
 - Checks for missing capitalization
 - Checks for missing punctuation
 - Outputs results in both text and CSV formats